-The Jury Documentation deliverables provide an opportunity for teams to present their projects to each jury prior to arrival on the competition site.
+The Jury Documentation deliverables provide an opportunity for teams to present their projects to each jury.
 The jury deliverables are expected to provide a summary of each team's approach to meeting the contest requirements for each of the juried contests.
 The jury deliverables are reviewed by the respective jury prior to the competition.
 The narratives may include any combination of text and graphics.
 The narratives may link to multimedia hosted online, which are reviewed by jurors as time permits.
 The narratives will not be made public prior to the release of the respective contest results.